sergey-vystavkin/soc_agent_lite/README.md

 - Create a new revision: alembic revision -m "message"
 - Autogenerate changes (ensure models are imported in alembic/env.py): alembic revision --autogenerate -m "message"
 - Apply latest: alembic upgrade head

+## Multi-tenancy and Row-Level Security (RLS)
+This project is prepared for multi-tenant data isolation.

+What is implemented in code:
+- incidents table now has a mandatory tenant_id (UUID string) column.
+- POST /api/v1/webhook/siem requires header X-Tenant and persists it into incidents.
+The header should contain a UUID (with or without dashes).
+- GET /api/v1/incidents/{incident_id} requires header X-Tenant and only returns the incident if it belongs to that tenant.

+Recommended Postgres RLS configuration:
+1) Enable RLS on the incidents table and create a tenant policy using a session parameter app.tenant_id:

+   ALTER TABLE incidents ENABLE ROW LEVEL SECURITY;
+   CREATE POLICY tenant_isolation ON incidents
+     USING (tenant_id = current_setting('app.tenant_id')::uuid);

+2) Ensure tenant_id column type in Postgres is uuid.
+If you started with varchar(36) (default in initial code), you can migrate to uuid:

+   ALTER TABLE incidents ALTER COLUMN tenant_id TYPE uuid USING tenant_id::uuid;
+   CREATE INDEX IF NOT EXISTS ix_incidents_tenant_id ON incidents(tenant_id);

+3) Set the session parameter for each request/connection in the application layer.
+Example using SQLAlchemy (async):

+   from starlette.middleware.base import BaseHTTPMiddleware from sqlalchemy import text

+   class TenantMiddleware(BaseHTTPMiddleware):
+       async def dispatch(self, request, call_next):
+           tenant = request.headers.get('X-Tenant')
+           response = await call_next(request)
+           return response

+   # When creating a session/connection for a request:
+   async with engine.connect() as conn:
+       await conn.execute(text("SET app.tenant_id = :tid"), {"tid": tenant})

+   # Or, set per-session after acquiring AsyncSession:
+   await session.execute(text("SET app.tenant_id = :tid"), {"tid": tenant})

+4) With RLS enabled and app.tenant_id set, Postgres will automatically restrict SELECT/INSERT/UPDATE/DELETE to rows where tenant_id matches the session setting.

+Notes:
+- Your app should validate that X-Tenant is a UUID and propagate it consistently.
+- For cross-table enforcement (actions/evidence/tickets), you can either rely on application-level joins from incidents or extend schema to embed tenant_id and add additional RLS policies if those tables become directly queryable by clients.

 ## Troubleshooting
 - Error: DATABASE_URL is not set.
 Define it in .env (or pass via env var) using asyncpg driver.